 Charitable campaigns are great for driving engagement because they instill a sense of community and purpose in the company.
 Enterprises who aim these efforts at the local community, through food drives, outreach projects, or donation campaigns tie their companies to the community where their employees live.

 The companies that topped Gallup’s list all had strong employee recognition programs in place.
 This is not a surprise, as recognition ties closely to performance.
-In fact, Gallup-Workhuman reports that employees who receive recognition are 4x as likely to be engaged at work than those who don’t.
+In fact, Gallup-Workhuman reports that employees who receive recognition, such as work anniversary gifts, are 4x as likely to be engaged at work than those who don’t.

 This is something we’ve seen firsthand at Tango Card, by companies that adopt our recommendations for developing an employee appreciation strategy.
 When working with a small wellness program, our gift card API allowed the company to provide fast, visible, and thoughtful incentives.
 Overall, it reported a 20% increase in engagement following the adoption of our solution.